cellgeni/snare-seq2/README.md

 The entry point is snareseq2.sh.

-It is very first version of the pipeline, it depends on enviroment (all tools have to be installed, paths to it and to indexes are hardcoded in snareseq2.sh.).
+It is very first version of the pipeline, it depends on enviroment (all tools have to be installed, paths to it and to the indexes are hardcoded in snareseq2.sh).

 # TODO
 1. Containerize